All Categories >Revenue Optimization > How to Prepare your Website for Seasonal Trends in AdTech?

 As a publisher, you may notice that your ad revenue fluctuates during the year.
 This is attributed to seasonal trends in digital advertising.

-In the run-up to the most profitable season of the year (Q4), we put together 6 tips to prepare your website to benefit from this time as much as possible.
+In the run-up to the most profitable season of the year (Q4), we explain what are the key trends and dates in Q4 and how to prepare your website to benefit from this time as much as possible.

 What is Seasonality?